DaithiShan/spaceambush/README.md

 ## Context

-Space Ambush is a mini game developed as part of a fundraising strategy for The Mater Foundation, the official charity of The Mater Public Hospital.
-Space ambush is a form of rich content for the charity's subscriber list, and redirects at different points to the donation page for the hospital.
-It's based off Whack-A-Mole, formerly an extremely popular arcade and today browser based game type, which tests the players reflexes by challenging them to hit multiple disappearing targets within a set time limit.
+Space Ambush is a mini game developed for marketing purposes.
+It's part of a fundraising strategy for The Mater Foundation, the official charity of The Mater Public Hospital.
+A mini game can be a form of rich content for your subscriber list, and Space Ambush redirects at different points to the donation form for The Mater Foundation.
+It's based off Whack-A-Mole, an extremely popular arcade and today browser-based game, which tests your reflexes by challenging you to hit multiple disappearing targets within a set time limit.

 ---